The Wonderful You

 Which commandment is the greatest of all?
 Jesus answered, "The greatest is, 'Hear, Israel, the Lord our God, the Lord is one: you shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.'
 This is the first commandment.
 The second is like this, 'You shall love your neighbor as yourself.'
 There is no other commandment greater than these.
 Mark 12:28'31 WEB.

 When they asked Jesus what the greatest commandment was, He told them: "Love God, and Love others."
 This is first and foremost, but after that, be yourself.
 Some of the most remarkable people I know are uniquely themselves.
 They try and be no one else and resist trying to fit into a Christian template someone else formed in their minds.
-Love God, love others and be who He created you to be.
+Love God, love others, and be who He created you to be.

 God created you with your personality, characteristics, skills, likes, dislikes, wants, and desires.
-Some people like macaroni and cheese, some don't.
+Some people like macaroni and cheese, and some don't.
 I do.
 God crafted you with His loving hands to be who you are.
 You are not a mistake.
 So don't throw away your uniqueness by trying to be like someone else.
 You can be a mediocre imitation of them or a wonderful you.

 I love electronics and gadgets.
 I also love the word of God and the stories in the Bible.
 I have always wanted to bring them together.
 When I was young, I wanted to go into ministry.
 But when I tried to follow the typical path, I was like a fish out of water, and I found every door closed.
 I didn't seem to belong in that type of ministry.

 The religious people I knew made me feel ashamed of owning one, so I kept my garage full of computer parts a dark secret.
 At night, I quietly worked on things like creating a digital mp3 version of an audio bible to listen to because my cassette tapes kept getting eaten.
-Soon I had the Bible looping from Genesis to Revelation on a computer in my workshop around the clock.
+Soon I had the Bible in digital form, looping from Genesis to Revelation on a computer in my workshop around the clock.
 Anytime I walked in, there was a different book from the Bible playing.

 The Lord made me the opposite of a technophobe, intentionally and for a purpose.
 My desk is commonly covered with broken computers.
 Macs, Linux, Windows, I use all three every day to do what we do here.
 Accompanied by Virtual machines, iPads, Androids, Chrome books, XU4s, and a Raspberry Pi or two.
-When my wife Sylvia sees the side of my computer removed with a few extra hard drives hanging out of it, she thinks nothing of it.
+When my wife Sylvia sees the side of my computer open with a few extra hard drives hanging out of it, she thinks nothing of it.
 That is my comfort zone.

 Read more at: www.refreshinghope.org